oduameh/node-course/docs/Instructions/firewall-logging.md

 :::

-Take a live look at your logs with the tail command:
+View the logs in real time with the tail command:

 ```
 cd /home/n(x)/preview/logs/
-tail -f n !! cardano.json
+tail -f cardano.json
 ```

-You should see the live log output of your `cardano-node` to the `cardano.json` file being written to.
+This displays the live log output of `cardano-node` being written to the `cardano.json` file.

-`ctrl + c` to end the command
+End the command with `ctrl + c`.

-Next, install the **Prometheus** node exporter:
+Install the **Prometheus** node exporter:

 ```
 sudo apt install -y prometheus-node-exporter
 ```

-This automatically starts the service and the **Prometheus** server I have configured should be able to scrape your server as an endpoint.
-You should be able to see your node stats appear on the **Grafana** dashboard now.
+This automatically starts the service, allowing the configured **Prometheus** server to scrape the server as an endpoint.
+Node stats should now appear on the **Grafana** dashboard.